esh04/CL1_Project/README.md

 ## To run the Project
 Both the folders English and Hindi, contain a `main.py` which is to be runned.
 Uncomment the lines depending upon the required output.
 Appropriate comments have been provided in the code.
-The required packages have been added in requirements.txt, apart fromm that the NLTK, stanza and spacy datasets have to be downloaded.
+To store the tokens in files, uncomment the required code in `functions.py` The required packages have been added in requirements.txt, apart fromm that the NLTK, stanza and spacy datasets have to be downloaded.

 ## Creating the Dataset